- Student life

-Garfield Southall (Head of School of Computer Science, Mathematics & Business Computing)
+Garfield Southall (Head of School of Computer Science & Mathematics)

 As well as managing the department Garfield is a keen runner and takes part in a number of competitive cross-country events across the UK.
 Aside from being extremely fit, Garfield also specialises in computer programming, business and teaches on the MSc Project Management programme.

-Linda Rayner (Deputy Head of School of Computer Science, Mathematics and Business Computing)
+Linda Rayner (Deputy Head of School of Computer Science & Mathematics)

 Carol has been with the University since 2003, and teaches on a variety of courses - her interests include the use of Microsoft applications in business and also programming techniques - she has taught a myriad of programming languages, from COBOL to Java.
-Another part of her role involves advising staff throughout the University on how to enhance their teaching using technology.
+Carol is the department assessment officer and another part of her role involves advising staff throughout the University on how to enhance their teaching using technology.
 In her spare time Carol is renovating her small Victorian house, and when that is complete, is contemplating finding an old barn in France with which to do the same.

 Andy has been in the department since 2007.
 He teaches on numerous computing modules including Digital Media Production, Video and Multimedia Authoring, Digital Technologies and Usability, Web Technologies and Digital Audio.
 He holds a BSc (Hons) Multimedia Technologies and MSc Interactive Digital Media.
 Andy specialises in front-end web site development and user interface design, as well as key creative areas across the spectrum, including sound design, animation and DSLR video production.
 Before joining the University Andy worked in industry on numerous web development and design projects.

-Guy is Departmental Assessment Officer.
-He teaches multimedia authoring, programming and databases on our undergraduate programmes.
+Guy teaches multimedia authoring, mobile programming and databases on our undergraduate programmes.
 Guy holds a BSc in Electrical and Electronic Engineering and an MSc in Microprocessing Engineering, both from the University of Bradford.
 Before lecturing he worked in the telecommunications industry for ten years, and joined the department in 1999.